Labor theory of value: Karl Marx

-Criticism
+Criticism of the Marxist labor theory of value

-The Marxist labor theory of value has been criticised on several counts.
+The Marxist labor theory of value has been criticized on several counts.
 Some argue that it predicts that profits will be higher in labor-intensive industries than in capital-intensive industries, which would be contradicted by measured empirical data inherent in quantitative analysis.
 This is sometimes referred to as the "Great Contradiction".
 In volume 3 of Capital, Marx explains why profits are not distributed according to which industries are the most labor-intensive and why this is consistent with his theory.
 Whether or not this is consistent with the labor theory of value as presented in volume 1 has been a topic of debate.
 According to Marx, surplus value is extracted by the capitalist class as a whole and then distributed according to the amount of total capital, not just the variable component.
 In the example given earlier, of making a cup of coffee, the constant capital involved in production is the coffee beans themselves, and the variable capital is the value added by the coffee maker.
 The value added by the coffee maker is dependent on its technological capabilities, and the coffee maker can only add so much total value to cups of coffee over its lifespan.
 The amount of value added to the product is thus the amortization of the value of the coffeemaker.
 We can also note that not all products have equal proportions of value added by amortized capital.
 Capital intensive industries such as finance may have a large contribution of capital, while labor-intensive industries like traditional agriculture would have a relatively small one.
-Critics argue that this turns the LTV into a macroeconomic theory, when it was supposed to explain the exchange ratios of individual commodities in terms of their relation to their labour ratios (making it a microeconomic theory), yet Marx was now maintaining that these ratios must diverge from their labour ratios.
+Critics argue that this turns the LTV into a macroeconomic theory, when it was supposed to explain the exchange ratios of individual commodities in terms of their relation to their labor ratios (making it a microeconomic theory), yet Marx was now maintaining that these ratios must diverge from their labor ratios.
 Critics thus held that Marx's proposed solution to the "great contradiction" was not so much a solution as it was sidestepping the issue.